momalab/e3/README.md

 make
 ```

-Done!

 # Example

 Let's test E3 by running a simple example that does some arithmetic.

 1. Create a directory anywhere you want.
-For this example, we will create a directory 'examples/hello_world' at the root of E3:
+For this example, we will create a directory `examples/hello_world` at the root of E3:
 ```
 mkdir -p examples/hello_world
 ```

 2. We need to create a configuration file to tell E3 which encryption scheme(s) and parameters to use.
-At 'examples/hello_world', create a file called 'cgt.cfg':
+At `examples/hello_world`, create a file called `cgt.cfg`:
 ```
 # this is a comment
 # name : type (name is arbitrary, type: bridge, circuit, native, ring)